San Onofre safety worker exposes unreported (and secret) “near-miss” accident at Southern California Edsion’s Community Engagement Panel

 Why this video is explosive

 Each can contains a payload of up to 37 Spent Nuclear Fuel (SNF) assemblies.
-On average, the cans will weigh about 38,000 pounds, but are allegedly designed to hold up to 110,000 pounds of deadly nuclear fuel, including uranium, one of the heaviest metals on earth, and plutonium, which is six times denser than gold.
+On average, the cans will weigh about 38,000 pounds, but are allegedly designed to hold up to 110,000 pounds of deadly nuclear fuel, including uranium, one of the heaviest metals on earth, and plutonium, which is many times denser than gold.

 Although the nuclear fuel in the cans is “spent fuel,” the contents remain sizzling hot, capable of producing temperatures high enough to vaporize human hair.